satelliteoflove/Tomfoolery/design_doc.md

     Maps for each dungeon are procedurally generated at the start of a new game.
     This is not frequent, as the same save game is used regardless of the party members chosen.
-Even if all characters in play are "gone" (dead, then ash, then gone), the dungeon will not change when the player generates a new party and goes back into the dungeon.
-The dungeons are re-generated on meeting the following conditions:
+Even if all characters in play are "gone" (dead, then ash, then gone), the dungeon will not change and the player will generate new characters and a new party and goes back into the dungeon.
+The dungeons are generated/re-generated on meeting the following conditions:
-    1) The game is "beaten", with the characters defeating the final boss and returning to town victorious.
-When this happens, the players are notified that "true evil never dies", and the dungeons are re-generated, along with all bosses, treasure and traps.
-    2) The player chooses to regenerate the dungeons.
+    1) The player chooses to regenerate the dungeons.
 This will be an option within town.
 Upon regeneration, all dungeons will lose their "state" and all saved progress and auto-maps are reset.
 Any characters which are still in the dungeon will be returned to town and will be staying at the inn.
 The player may regenerate dungeon as many times as desired, but the prior dungeon is permanently removed (no retrieval).
-    3) the player chooses a "new game" from the main screen.
+    2) The player chooses a "new game" from the main screen.
 This will completely regenerate the dungeons and will permanently reset the game state, removing all player-generated characters, loot and progress.
 The player will be notified sufficiently of this.
+    3) The player chooses to "add dungeon".
+This generates a brand new multi-level dungeon and adds it as an explorable option in the town menu.

     Generated maps are not completely random, but are generated procedurally.
-    This is to provide the player with more interesting manual mapping (on graph paper), and to provide a bit more predictability to the maps.
-A possible method would be to first create a "section" from pre-defined rooms and hallway segments, then mirror and rotate that section to create a "quadrant" which is then mirrored and rotated to create the rest of the map.
-This should provide a "geometric pattern"-style of map.
+    This provides the players with predictable, interesting maps and limitless replayability.

+    Each dungeon will be a self-contained entity with 9 levels.
+    Each level will be a 30x30 grid of "tiles".
+    Each tile has four faces (N,S,E,W) and each one of these faces can be a wall, a door, or open.
+    The levels will be connected by stairs (one level) and elevators (multi-level).
+    Walls have no "thickness" but are simply barriers to passage.

 Items
 -----